wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 The output of this app is two values: the maximum scan statistic value we've found and the node id that has this statistic.
 The output file will be in `.txt` format with the aforementioned two values.

-We compare the output with python version of this app on the CPU.
+We compare our GPU output with the [HIVE CPU reference implementation] which is implemented using python and the SNAP graph processing library.

 ## Performance and Analysis